-“No, that’s a myth — and so is the misconception that people with diabetes can “never” eat sweets or traditional foods they enjoy,” says Donna Gibbons, RN, MS, CPT, CDE, Diabetes Program Manager at Westchester Medical Center, the flagship of the Westchester Medical Center Health Network (WMCHealth).
+“No, that’s a myth — and so is the misconception that people with diabetes can ‘never’ eat sweets or traditional foods they enjoy,” says Donna Gibbons, RN, MS, CPT, CDE, Diabetes Program Manager at Westchester Medical Center, the flagship of the Westchester Medical Center Health Network (WMCHealth).

-“There’s no such thing as a Diabetes Diet,” Gibbons says.
-“Instead, it’s making healthy choices: eating a wide variety of foods, increasing dietary fiber with whole grains, non-starchy vegetables and fruit, eating smaller portions at regular intervals throughout the day and working with a registered dietician to learn how to eat the foods you love.
-It’s important to fit diabetes into your everyday ‘healthy’ life.”
+“Make healthy choices: eat a wide variety of foods, increase dietary fiber with whole grains, non-starchy vegetables and fruit and eat smaller portions at regular intervals throughout the day,” says Gibbons.
+“It’s important to fit diabetes into your everyday ‘healthy’ life.”

 Email your questions to [email protected], with “Just the Facts” in the subject heading.
 Your question may be featured in a future issue.

 Visit us at Westchester Medical Center, a member of Westchester Medical Center Health Network, to learn more.
 Advancing Care.
 Here.